Grammarly is one of the most popular grammar checking tools on the market today. It can catch spelling mistakes, grammar errors, plagiarism, and more.

 Outwrite is designed for short-form content writers.

 Outwrite offers spelling and grammar checking, a thesaurus, and writing statistics (including readability and grade level) on their free plan.
-With premium, you get style suggestions, a paraphrasing tool, and passive voice re-phrasing.
+With premium, you get style suggestions, a, and passive voice re-phrasing.

 Unlike some of the other checkers on this list, Outwrite doesn’t offer in-tool explanations for its suggestion to help you understand why you’re making changes.
 The free version also hides some suggestions, but does include all of Outwrite’s integrations.